 The Ohio truck accident lawyers at Slater & Zurz are recognized as one of the state’s leading truck accident injury law firms.
-For over 40 years, we have helped injured victims get the justice and financial compensation they deserve.
-Let our skilled legal team put our extensive knowledge and unwavering commitment to working for you.
+For over 30 years, we have helped injured victims get the justice and financial compensation they deserve.
+Let our skilled legal team put our extensive knowledge and unwavering commitment to work for you.
 We welcome you to contact us to arrange a free consultation.
 During your initial meeting, one of our knowledgeable attorneys will assess your situation, answer any questions or concerns you may have, and determine what steps to take to ensure you receive your rightful compensation.

 Ohio Truck Accidents